opendocsg/slw-judgments-backfill/2015_SGHC_3/report.md

 28     In my judgment, the learned District Judge erred in the following important respects.

 29     The first error concerned the burden of proof.
-Since the respondent was charged with nonbailable offences under s 477A of the Penal Code, bail was not available to the respondent as of right although the court might in its discretion decide to offer bail (see _Fatimah bte Kumin Lim v AttorneyGeneral_ [2014] 1 SLR 547 at [24]).
-The onus was therefore on him to show that bail should nonetheless be extended to him (see _S Selvamsylvester v Public Prosecutor_ [2005] 4 SLR(R) 409 at
+Since the respondent was charged with nonbailable offences under s 477A of the Penal Code, bail was not available to the respondent as of right although the court might in its discretion decide to offer bail (see _Fatimah bte Kumin Lim v AttorneyGeneral_ <span class="citation">[2014] 1 SLR 547</span> at [24]).
+The onus was therefore on him to show that bail should nonetheless be extended to him (see _S Selvamsylvester v Public Prosecutor_ <span class="citation">[2005] 4 SLR(R) 409</span> at

 [22]).
 This may be contrasted with a situation where bail is available as of right for bailable offences (see s 92 of the CPC).
 Although the District Judge was aware of this distinction, it appears that he ultimately did not take it into account when considering the facts of the bail application.
 I shall elaborate on this by setting out the events that transpired in the court below as well as the District Judge’s reasoning found in the notes of evidence.